 Search for the boisterous place in Manchester full of restaurants, chic clubs, and indie shops?
-The Northern Quarter might be an area just for you!
+The Northern Quarter is an area just for you!
+It’s likely to be the hippest, quirkiest, and most creative district in the city.
 But beware, it might get loud at night when you’re trying to sleep!

 The Northern Quarter is eclectic, quirky, and artistic, so living here comes with a certain lifestyle.
 It is a cultural hub for many designers, musicians, and other creatives.
 This place might not be for everyone, but many Mancunians cannot imagine a better place to buy or rent an apartment in the whole city!
 When it comes to the prices for properties, they are as diverse as people who live here, so it is possible to find a steal or end up paying more than you expected.
 Also, currently, lots of streets in the Northern Quarter are getting pedestrianized, so if you love getting around by foot or by bike, you will probably appreciate this part of the town.
 But don’t expect much of nature in this area — the Northern Quarter is a paradise only for urban dwellers.

 The Northern Quarter has many various restaurants, coffee shops, and cafes to choose from.
 It doesn’t matter if you’re a broke student or a posh middle-aged investor; a vegan, or fully committed to raw steaks — you will find a perfect place to wine and dine.
 Check out good old Commons for great brunches, amazing New York-style pizza, cocktails, and craft beers.
 Feel like Japanese cuisine?
 Cottonopolis Food & Liquor is a must-visit — this stylish restaurant located in the historical building offers excellent Asian food and some unique cocktails.